BobbaMilkTea/OdinMS-In-Rust/README.md

 # OdinMS In Rust
 ![](banner.png)
-The OdinMS emulator translated to [Rust](https://doc.rust-lang.org/book/title-page.html), a robust systems programming language.
+The OdinMS emulator translated to [Rust](https://doc.rust-lang.org/book/title-page.html).

 Rust is a multi-paradigm low-level systems programming language.
 It is compiled into machine code, much like C++.